 "In Aleppo, the Turks were documented stealing industrial equipment from factories and taking them across the border.
 In Iraq, also, Turkey is involved with the instability there, and using it as an opportunity to take oil from Iraq as well, through the Kurdistan regional government."

-Nazemroaya described Turkey's actions as "basically looting from its neighbors, in times of crisis and instability."
+Nazemroaya described Turkey's actions as "basically looting from its neighbours, in times of crisis and instability."

 "In Kobani, a Syrian Kurdish town on the border, the Turkish military, even the US air force, were basically helping ISIL (Daesh) against the Syrian Kurds."